aribombari/aribombari/README.md

 - 👋 Hi, I’m @aribombari
 - 👀 I’m interested in ...
 Data Analysis, dogs, and food
 - 🌱 I’m currently learning ...
-Software Development
+Web Development & Design
 - 💞️ I’m looking to collaborate on ...
-Anything that teaches me how to thrive in the SOftware Developing World.
+Anything that teaches me how to thrive in the Web Developing World.
 - 📫 How to reach me ... just ask...

 <!---